VirulentArc/ScriptCards/Spell Book Manager/readme.md

 Run Spell Book Manager from the macro bar or collections tab.

-If the player controls only one valid PC, the script will go directly to that character's spell options.
-If the player controls more than one valid PC, the script will ask which character to manage.
+If the player controls more than one valid character, Spell Book Manager first asks which character to manage.
+If the player only controls one valid character, this step is skipped.

-Players can normally:

-1. Choose a character.
-If the player only control one character, this step will be skipped.<br>
 ![Character choice](images/character_choice.png)

-2. Click **Choose Spells** to browse available spells.
+For most player characters, Spell Book Manager opens directly to the available spell list.

+From the spell list, players can normally:

-3. Click **Copy to Character** to copy a spell onto the character sheet.
+1. Click **Copy to Character** to copy a spell onto the character sheet.
-4. Click the &#x1F56E; description button beside a spell to write that spell's formatted description to the Spell Book Manager handout.
+2. Click the &#x1F56E; description button beside a spell to write that spell's formatted description to the Spell Book Manager handout.

-If the character is a Warlock, or if the GM is managing the character, the **Move Spells** button is also available.
+If the character is a Warlock, or if the GM is managing the character, Spell Book Manager shows a character options page first.
+From there, **Choose Spells** opens the spell list, and **Move Spells** allows existing spells on the character sheet to be moved between spell levels.

 ![Choose and move buttons](images/choose_move.png)